 A 9-year-old was found starved and beaten; her body stuffed in a duffle bag and left along the side of the road.

 Now, the two people responsible for her safety will head to prison.
-Last month, a judge in California sentenced Taquesta Graham and her boyfriend Emiel Hunt for the death of Trinity Love Jones.
+A judge in California sentenced Taquesta Graham and her boyfriend Emiel Hunt for the death of Trinity Love Jones.

 Graham was Jones’ mother.